 - It has a Water & Environment Consulting department which advises on environmental best practice, undertakes environmental impact assessments and seeks to optimise water resource management for clients. - ♦ A new development in 2006 was expansion into the emerging technology of geothermal heat exchange modelling. - ♦ The company regularly organises industry conferences where environmental concerns and issues are featured.
 These included UN spokesmen at global congresses in both 2004 and 2006.
-Sustainability has been a recurring title theme in various conferences, including an international vending industry event planned for 2007.

-In April 2006, Zenith's Chairman participated in discussions with the UN Global Compact Cities Programme Director on a visit to Bath and this could lead to co-operation with possible future city initiatives relating to water heritage and benefits.
+Sustainability has been a recurring title theme in various conferences, including an international vending industry event in 2007. - ♦ In April 2006, Zenith's Chairman participated in discussions with the UN Global Compact Cities Programme Director on a visit to Bath, itself a UNESCO World Heritage Site.